 Workplace challenges are evolving and becoming more complex, making the role of leaders and how they follow-up their employees ever more essential to good workplace welfare.

-The rise of spychosocial factors as a driving cause of workplace absence creates new challenges for leaders.
-Workplaces are known to contribute to the sick leave problem, with leadership practice closely tied to employee workplace health.
+The rise of spychosocial factors as a driving cause of workplace absence has created new challenges for leaders.
+Workplace culture and leadership practice can contribute both postively and negatively in the sick leave problem, with leadership practice closely tied to employee workplace health and engagement.

 The younger generation are disproportionately affected by phychosocial factors and are more vulnerble to wider lifestyle factors affecting their Workability.
 This group places very different demands on employers and want to be included in how their work is organised and structured.